master-of-zen/BOPUS/README.md

 2. cd bopus

 3. cargo build

-4. sudo cp /home/username/bopus/target/release/bopus /usr/local/bin/ (this will install the binary so you can execute it directly from the command line)
+You can now execute from its original folder.
 ```